jonniek/mpv-playlistmanager/README.md

   - This allows you to use currently playing file as a cursor to move other files in the playlist seamlessly

-Leave me suggestions for new features!

 #### My other mpv scripts
-- https://github.com/donmaiq/unseen-playlistmaker    Doesn't work in combination with playlist manager, I'm creating a combined one soon
+- https://github.com/donmaiq/unseen-playlistmaker    Doesn't work in combination with playlist manager(2 conflicts), I'm creating a combined one soon
 - https://github.com/donmaiq/Mpv-Radio